Film Screening of “Beyond Measure”

 The panelists concurred with the film’s theories and ideas, and they shared their thoughts on what our society needs to consider in order to improve the status of our educational infrastructure.
 Dr. Coleman stressed the importance of great teachers in education, noting that any approach to educational reform is only as good as the teachers who teach it.
 Dr. Hennessey added that it’s important that educators engage students in their own education, so that it will be individually relevant.
 Dr. Moody noted that while it is possible to have courses like the ones shown in Beyond Measure in our public schools, it would be very difficult to change completely to project-based coursework.
 The rest of the evening continued with lively discussion, with topics ranging from homework in elementary school to gap years for high school graduates.

 With this grant, the five elementary school PTC’s have organized screenings of three additional films for the remainder of this school year.
-This will include a re-screening of Most Likely to Succeed, small group screenings and discussions of the PBS film series Raising of America, and screening and panel discussion of Race to Nowhere.
-Dates and information about the future film screenings will be available soon.
+This will include a re-screening of Most Likely to Succeed and a screening and panel discussion of Race to Nowhere.